5 things Donald Trump told Brits about Britain

 1. Wind turbines are bad.

-The former president said that wind turbines are “ridiculous” and “kill all the birds” and “rot” after a few years.
+The former president said wind turbines are “ridiculous” and “kill all the birds” and “start to rust” after a few years.

 “I think wind is, I think it’s ridiculous,” he said.
 “Remember, every 10 years, you have to replace those monsters.
 And a lot of times they don’t bother.
 You know what they do?
 They just let them rot.
 They kill all the birds, they are so bad.”